njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image59.PNG)

-Docker + Jenkins + SSH -l
+## Stage 3

-How to execute jobs in remote machines
+- Excuting Jenkins jobs in remote machines
+- Installing Jenkins Plugin (SSH Plugin)
+- Integrating Docker SSH server with Jenkins
+- Running Jenkins Job on Docker container through SSH

 Here we will be creating a new container which is going to have an SSH service so that we can connect from Jenkins container to this new container without the need for creating new VM.

 Lets start off by creating a new directory as send below and then navigate to your newly created directory.

  ![](/Images/Image60.PNG)

 On my Docker file, I am going to be adding the following:
 - Pick CentOS as the base for operating system